ehsahil/recon-my-way/README.md

 ###  Tools and scripts setting up guide for personal use.

-### This repository contains the tools and scripts, I added in my recent blog post "Recon-My way" and I personally use.
+This repository contains the tools and scripts, I added in my recent blog post "Recon-My way" and I personally use.

-Here is my blogpost if you have'nt read it yet. https://medium.com/ehsahil/recon-my-way-82b7e5f62e21
+Here is my blog post https://medium.com/ehsahil/recon-my-way-82b7e5f62e21

-Machine Configuration I use - Debian- 9.4, 4 GB RAM on DigitalOcean (You can use any config but this is recommanded)
+Machine Configuration I use - Debian- 9.4, 4 GB RAM on DigitalOcean (You can use any config but this is recommended)

 ## Important things to Install before setting up tools (Debian Based OS)